Tomeamis/youcompleteme-vscode/README.md

 * `YouCompleteMe.reparseTimeout`: After this many milliseconds with no edits, the extension will reparse the current file and add diagnostics
 * `YouCompleteMe.logLevel`: The verbosity of logging
+* `YouCompleteMe.reparseWaitDelay`: The amount of time in milliseconds to wait to retry a request that was denied because the file was still parsing
+* `YouCompleteMe.fallbackToSemantic`: When set to true, if a non-semantic completions request returns nothing, YCM will try to get semantic completions

 ## Commands